Going East_Reinventing Co-Op Housing (Hungary)

 3. Learnings for the FundAction community

 One of the main learnings the FundAction community has experienced since we set up the platform in the second half of 2017 is that participatory decision tools need time to be implemented, tested and also to get used to them.
-But this process is extremely enriching for those taking part in it, because not only let them get to know other initiatives in depth, but also gives a sense of active participation that goes further than traditional funding.
-An initiative like Going East would have found it difficult to get funded by other means, being a newly established organisations.
+But this process is extremely enriching for those taking part in it, because not only let them get to know other initiatives in-depth, but also gives a sense of active participation that goes further than traditional funding.
+Being a newly established organisation, would have been difficult to get funds for an initiative such as Going East.
 But activists that know well the context in which these projects are operating considered really important that, even with a lack of economically sustainable structure, researching and testing co-operative housing experiences was really important to be taken forward.

 More information: psh.urbamonde.org